-We rotate and then flip the observational image in \cite{Tsukagoshi2019} so that the star is towards the right side of the image and the disc background flow is in the same direction as in the shearing box simulation.
+We rotate and then flip the observational image in \cite{Tsukagoshi2019} so that the star is towards the right side of the image and the disc background flow is in the same direction as the flow in the shearing box simulation.
 The resulting synthetic image has similar brightness and morphology as the ALMA observation.
-The envelope seems to be resolved (though marginally) which may be due to several reasons.
+The envelope is marginally resolved due to several reasons.
 First, the Hill radius is around half of the disc scale height.
 Thus, the high density envelope is quite extended.
 Second, the background disc is marginally optically thick, leading to a more uniform intensity in the extended region around the planet (as shown in Figure \ref{fig:syn}).
 Third, the contribution of the spirals elongates the emitting region.
 To fully resolve this clump, we need to carry out higher resolution observations, as demonstrated in the bottom panels of Figure \ref{fig:twhydraesim}.